Mass-like invariants for asymptotically hyperbolic metrics

-Note that the Ricci tensor operator is formally self-adjoint; indeed, it is the case of the Einstein tensor operator since it is obtained as the first variation of the Einstein-Hilbert functional.
-Hence we find that for $p=2$, for any $n \geq 3$, such tensors $k$ belong to the kernel of $D\ric_b ^*$.
+Note that the Ricci tensor operator is formally self-adjoint.
+This follows from the fact that the Einstein tensor operator is formally self-adjoint since it is obtained as the first variation of the Einstein-Hilbert functional.
+Hence we find that for $p=2$ and $n \geq 3$, no such tensors $k$ belong to the kernel of $D\ric_b ^*$.

 Let $C_1$ be the operator defined by

 It is a curvature operator in the sense of Proposition~\ref{propCurvatureOperators}, in particular it vanishes at $g=b$.
 From \eqref{eqVariationRicci}, it satisfies